-Today in my networking challenge I am interviewing Jennifer Crittenden.
-Jennifer is the Author of The Discreet Guide for Executive Women: How to work Well With Men.
-I know I work with a lot of men at work so that is why I am very excited to speak with her today, so thanks so much for being here Jennifer!
+Today I am interviewing Jennifer Crittenden, author of The Discreet Guide for Executive Women: How to Work Well With Men.
+I know I work with a lot of men at work, so that is why I am very excited to speak with her today, so thanks so much for being here Jennifer!

 In case you are reading this at work and can’t watch the video, you can read all of the great advice below instead!

 Don’t treat the men as the enemy.
 I’ve noticed when I was working on my book that there are a number of books out there that do take an adversarial role toward your male colleagues like beat men at their own game or hard ball for women.

 I don’t think that’s the right approach when you’re in the corporate world.
 You need to work as a colleague to your male colleagues.
 The first step that you need to take is to recognize that you’re part of the team and they’re on your side.

 2) What is your background?

 I was in corporate finance for almost 25 years.
 Because I was in finance, I worked with a lot of bankers and attorneys and those often tended to be men.
 I started working on the book when I started noticing that my female colleagues didn’t seem to be succeeding as well as I felt that they should, given that they were diligent, intelligent, and well-educated.
 But, some of their behaviors were not helping them in this male environment.

 I began observing that sort of mid-way into my career, maybe when I was at director level.
 By the time I reached my highest level and was in the executive suite, there were no other women.
 They’d all either stagnated at the level that they were at or they dropped out.
 And that was very disturbing to me, not only were they not doing very well but they weren’t there anymore.
 That’s when I became quite determined to write down some of the things that I felt could better equip women to really succeed and achieve these higher levels that we’d like to see women at in corporate.

 3) How can we get noticed and be heard in a room full of men?